 Greenville, South Carolina

-In the Greenville, S.C., facility, Lockheed Martin Aeronautics Global Sustainment offers “nose-to-tail” aircraft maintenance, modifications and state-of-the-art upgrades for products built by Lockheed Martin and other manufacturers.
+In the Greenville, South Carolina, facility, Lockheed Martin offers “nose-to-tail” aircraft maintenance, modifications and state-of-the-art upgrades for products built by Lockheed Martin and other manufacturers.
 The site also provides Original Equipment Manufacturer (OEM) sustainment services and engineering support and parts management and logistics services.

 Pinellas Park, Florida

-Located in Pinellas Park, Fla., in the Tampa Bay area, this modern 200,000-square-foot facility specializes in metal forming, fabrication and assembly of components for many of the company’s major programs.
+Located in the Tampa Bay area, the Pinellas operation is modern 200,000-square-foot facility specializing in metal forming, fabrication and assembly of components for many of the company’s major programs.
 The Pinellas team works on the F-35, F-16 C-130, P-3 and U-2.

 Clarksburg, West Virginia

-The plant in Clarksburg, W. Va., produces major C-130 assemblies, such as the main landing gear doors, outer wing leading edges, ramp, wing flap track former, and forward fuselage skin assembly.
+The plant in Clarksburg, West Virginia, produces major C-130 assemblies, such as the main landing gear doors, outer wing leading edges, ramp, wing flap track former, and forward fuselage skin assembly.
 Currently, 8 percent of each C-130J aircraft is produced at this facility.